-Many parents throughout Washington, D.C. metro area are preparing for an upcoming semester of remote schooling for their children.
+Many parents throughout the Washington, D.C., metro area are preparing for a semester of remote schooling for their children.
 The primary concern for parents, of course, is the well-being of their kids.
 However, parents will have another important concern that dovetails with their children’s education: taking time off from work to accommodate childcare.

 Though many employers have accommodated their employees’ need for paid or unpaid leave, others have not been as flexible.
 For some working parents, enforcing their right to the Family and Medical Leave Act (FMLA), the Emergency Paid Sick Leave Act (EPSLA) or even their usual paid vacation or sick time has been a struggle.

 Earlier this year, Congress passed several measures to grant more paid and unpaid leave to American workers.
 These measures include the:

 - Emergency Paid Sick Leave Act: Employers with more than 50 workers but fewer than 500 workers must grant up to 10 days of paid leave to employees.